probabilisticrobotics/probabilisticrobotics.github.io/_site/README.md

 ### 1. Adding content to a section

 Each section has its own file in the `_posts` directory.
-Simply add Markdown compatible content below the the header (content within `---`).
+Simply add Markdown compatible content below the the header (the header is defined within `---`).
+This can be done in a local clone as well as directly in the GitHub file editor.

 ### 2. Adding sections